Benchmarking SEO: Do a competitive analysis

 Click all menu items

 What are your competitors’ main pages?
 What are they trying to sell, and how did they rank above you?
 See how focused their menu is and what pages they link to from there.
 Check if your competitor tells a better story than you.
 Then, improve your story.
-Your website’s main menu should be targeted at your visitor; it doesn’t have to explain all the awesome things you came up with.
+Your website’s main menu should target your visitors; it doesn’t have to explain all the awesome things you came up with.

 Category pages or product pages

-If you have a shop, doing a competitive analysis of your competitor’s store structure might be interesting.
-Are they trying to persuade customers on a product page or category pages?
+If you own an online shop, doing a competitive analysis of your competitor’s store structure might be interesting.
+Are they trying to persuade customers on product or category pages?

 Our advice: optimize and try to rank for most of your category pages.
 After all, in a market with a gazillion products, ranking for every one of them is tough!
 So write appealing, high-quality content for your category pages, make them your cornerstone content, and try to rank many of them.
 Your competitive analysis will tell you which of these pages are optimized by your main competitors.
 Optimize yours accordingly and, obviously, better.

 Tip: Here’s more on optimizing that category page of your online shop.
-Plus, find out if you need to improve your product descriptions as well.
+Also, find out if you need to improve your product descriptions.

 Sitemap